nancyel/header-counter/README.md

 ### Available Commands

--   **Count Headers**: Open the command palette and search for "Header Counter: Count Headers" to count the headers in the current note.
+-   **Count headers**: Open the command palette and search for "Header Counter: Count Headers" to count the headers in the current note.

--   **Compute Header Summary**: Open the command palette and search for "Header Counter: Compute Header Summary" to compute the header summary for the current note.
+-   **Compute header summary**: Open the command palette and search for "Header Counter: Compute Header Summary" to compute the header summary for the current note.

 ### Configuration